THE KOKSILAH WATERSHED

 Gower, T. & Barroso, A.

 Tapped Out: A Special Report on Water Scarcity and Water Solutions in British Columbia (2019)

 Where do we go from here?

 An informal “Koksilah drought management team” has been formed to discuss how to collaboratively make short term in-season decisions and work with water users to navigate periods of low flow.
-This ad-hoc group is comprised of representatives from FLNRORD, Cowichan Station’s Koksilah Working Group, BC Dairy Association, ARDCORP, and more recently Water Survey of Canada.
+This ad-hoc group is comprised of representatives from FLNRORD, Ministry of Agriculture, Food and Fisheries, Cowichan Station’s Koksilah Working Group, BC Dairy Association, BC Agriculture Council, Cowichan Watershed Board, Farmland Advantage, Water Survey of Canada, Cowichan Estuary Nature Centre and private forestry representatives.
 Please see the Koksilah Working Group’s webpage for more information on this process.

 In the longer term, an innovative government to government partnership has been struck between Cowichan Tribes and the FNLRORD to explore and scope the feasibility of initiating a joint Water Sustainability Planning process, an innovative new tool under BC’s Water Sustainability Act (2016).

 For more information about the potential of Water Sustainability Plans, see Curran, D. and O.M.
 Brandes.
 2019 Water Sustainability Plans: Potential, Options and Essential Content (2019) by Deborah Curran and Oliver M. Brandes, University of Victoria Environmental Law Centre and the POLIS Project on Ecological Governance.